By: Maria R. Fruci

-“The Baby M. Case represented the first American court ruling on the validity of child surrogacy and the rights of the biological parents on both sides of the issue,” said Maria R. Fruci, Associate at Genova Burns.
+“The Baby M. Case represented the first American court ruling on the validity of child surrogacy and the rights of the biological parents on both sides of the issue,” said Maria R. Fruci, Counsel at Genova Burns.
 “While the fundamental element of this case was the enforceability of a surrogacy contract in New Jersey, its notoriety and legal precedent has had a far-reaching impact on surrogacy and on the legal environment for more than 30 years.”

 In 1985, William and Elizabeth Stern entered into a surrogate motherhood contract with Mary Beth Whitehead so that the Sterns could have a child of their own that was, in part, genetically linked.
 Through artificial insemination using Mr. Stern’s sperm, Whitehead would become pregnant.
 Once the child was born, Whitehead would deliver the child to the Sterns, terminate her maternal rights, and allow Mrs. Stern to adopt the child as its legal mother.
 The contract also gave Mrs. Stern sole custody in the event of Mr. Stern’s death.
 In return for her agreement to carry the child, the Sterns agreed to pay Whitehead $10,000 after the child’s birth, and agreed to pay the legal and medical costs involved.